bakonaanlong/data_cleaning_script/README.md

 ## Limitations

-- Assumes CSV files are UTF-8 encoded
 - Datatype detection requires >80% valid values in a column
-- Text standardization applies title case (may not suit all use cases)
+- Text standardization applies title case (may not suit all use cases, you can edit it where you see fit)
-- Does not handle complex nested data structures
+- Does not handle complex nested data structures (I always welcome developments to the script)

 ## Contributing